 The secret terrace of Laïa Voltaire

-This address is the Mediterranean stopover of the Fuga brand, which has several Parisian addresses.
-Laïa Voltaire is installed at the back of a courtyard, in an old neighborhood distillery, and offers a very pleasant terrace/garden at the back of its restaurant for the summer season.
-It’s the ideal place for a quiet little aperitif, drinking a cocktail or a mocktail, accompanied by a Laïazza, their specialty, gourmet natural sourdough pizzettes.
+This address is the Mediterranean stopover of the Fuga brand, which has several Parisian locations.
+Laïa Voltaire is set at the back of a courtyard, in a former neighborhood distillery, and offers a very pleasant terrace/garden at the back of its restaurant for the summer season.
+It is the ideal place for a quiet little apéro, drinking a cocktail or mocktail, accompanied by a Laïazza, their specialty: gourmet pizzettes made with natural sourdough.

 Tested in 2025